nagornik/Learn-Swift-App-iOS/README.md

 # Learn-Swift-iOS-App - made in SwiftUI

-This app provides some text information, videos and tests about Swift/SwiftUI basics.
+This app provides some text information, videos and tests about Swift/SwiftUI basics, downloading all data from Firebase.

 ## Features:
 - All data is stored on Firebase